BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 This power targets one enemy model within range.
 This power only affects Spirit models.
 The target model automatically suffers 1 Wound, exactly as if it had been wounded in combat.
 If the target is a Cavalry model, the caster must choose whether the rider or the mount suffers the effects.

-**Channelled** â€“ The target suffers D3 Wounds rather than 1.
+**Channelled** — The target suffers D3 Wounds rather than 1.

 #### BLACK DART

 **DURATION: INSTANT**

-*A mysterious power that thrusts itself into the flesh of its targets, only the Dark Lordâ€™s most deadly of servants possess this means of murder from afar.*
+*A mysterious power that thrusts itself into the flesh of its targets, only the Dark Lord's most deadly of servants possess this means of murder from afar.*

 This power targets one enemy model within range.
 The target immediately suffers one Strength 9 hit.
 Do not roll To Hit or for In The Way tests.
 If the target is a Cavalry model then the Attacker must choose whether the rider or the mount is hit.
 This power can still be used on a target that is Engaged in combat.

-**Channelled** â€“ A wounding hit will cause D3 Wounds rather than 1.
+**Channelled** — A wounding hit will cause D3 Wounds rather than 1.

 #### BLADEWRATH

 **DURATION: TEMPORARY**

-*The casterâ€™s chanting causes the blades of their allies to glow dark red with a molten power.*
+*The caster's chanting causes the blades of their allies to glow dark red with a molten power.*

 This power targets one friendly model within range.
 In the Fight phase, all Strikes made by the target model are resolved at Strength 6, regardless of other modifiers.

-**Channelled** â€“ All Strikes are instead resolved at Strength 10.
+**Channelled** — All Strikes are instead resolved at Strength 10.

 #### BLESSING OF THE VALAR